 Our first priority is your child's welfare and we will usually discuss any concerns we might have about your child with you.
 There might be occasions, however, when we have to provide information to or consult other agencies such as Children's Services Social Care before we contact you.
 Our responsibility to do so is determined by Bournemouth, Dorset and Poole Inter-Agency Child Protection Procedures, 2006.
-If you want to know more about these procedures, please speak to Mrs Wrixon, who is the Designated Safeguarding Officer for the school, Mr Hull, who is the deputy Designated Safeguarding Officer or to Mrs Dixon-Amphlett who is the Designated Governor for Safeguarding.
+If you want to know more about these procedures, please speak to Ms Locke, who is the Designated Safeguarding Officer or to Mrs Dixon-Amphlett who is the Designated Governor for Safeguarding.